Fay Davis

+Fay Davis (December 15, 1872 – March 1, 1945) was an American stage actress from Boston, Massachusetts, who was a star of many Shakespearean plays.

 Early life

-Fay Davis was born December 15, 1872 in Boston, Massachusetts.
+Fay Davis was born December 15, 1872, in Boston, Massachusetts.
 She attended the Winthrop School in Boston and a school of oratory.
 Davis studied under the monologist Leland Powers.
 Davis became popular as a reciter in Boston and other places in New England.
 She also acted as an amateur in her hometown.

 Career

 Davis came to England in 1895 to join the company of Sir Charles Wyndham.
 She quickly achieved success as Zoe Nuggetson in A Squire of Dames.
 In 1896 she went to the St. James's Theatre where she remained five years.
 At this time she played her first roles in productions of the works of Shakespeare.

 In 1902 Davis returned to America and made her debut at the Empire Theatre under Charles Frohman.
 For Frohman, Davis appeared as Wilhelmina in Imprudence.

 In the first decade of the twentieth century she acted in a number of London plays, namely Rupert of Hentzau, A Debt of Honour, The Wisdom of the Wise, Iris, and Caesar's Wife.
 She returned to England in 1906, acting in the provinces and then London.
 In the latter she appeared in leading roles in Henry V, Romeo and Juliet, The Merchant of Venice, and Twelfth Night.